 Buzzing and just about bursting with things to see and do, London town is a welcome getaway for any group looking to immerse themselves in the cultural melting pot that is the UK’s capital.
 And of course; West London is no exception with the west end of the city boasting exciting attractions and sites to put a smile on just about every visitor’s face (yes, including the little ones).

-Wander through the grounds of the childhood home of Queen Victoria, check out the dinosaur exhibits at one of London’s most popular museums, or let your child’s minds run free in a city run by kids; these are some of the best things to do in West London for the family.
+Start your day in one of the many brunch spots and then wander through the grounds of the childhood home of Queen Victoria, check out the dinosaur exhibits at one of London’s most popular museums, or let your child’s minds run free in a city run by kids; these are some of the best things to do in London for the family.

 Sitting alongside the edge of Hyde Park, Kensington Palace has been a royal residence for just under 300 years and was the childhood humble abode of Queen Victoria (with humble abode being used very loosely).
 Today, it’s the London home of the Duke and Duchess of Sussex and their children.